agracio/edge-js/README.md

  * **exec**

 All other statements will be interpreted as `select` and will try to use `ExecuteReaderAsync` .NET method of `SqlCommand` class instance.

-Select statement will always return last result of SQL command, there is no support for multiple results sets if you have multiple `select` statements in your SQL.

 Install edge and edge-ms-sql modules: